Father Gill Papua New Guinea UAP

 Significance

 The Boianai sighting remains one of the most difficult UFO cases for skeptics to dismiss.
 The witnesses were numerous, credible, and independent.
-The documentation was immediate and detailed.
-And Father Gill’s calm, almost scientific approach to the experience gives his account a weight that more sensational cases lack.
+The documentation was immediate and detailed, and Father Gill’s calm, almost scientific approach to the experience gives his account a weight that more sensational cases lack.
 The apparent interaction between the witnesses and the craft’s occupants is virtually unique in UFO literature.